chripiermarini/Physics_informed_machine_learning/README.md

 ```
 python3 solve.py spring_test
 ```
-A folder `results` will be created with the structure shown below:
+A folder `result_test` will be created with the structure shown below:

 ```
-results/
+result_test/
 ├── log
 │   └── Spring
 │       └── test_0.txt